 Route 320 along the Hemel-en-Aarde Valley (Heaven and Earth) is jaw-dropping beautiful!
 I’ve said that about many places in South Africa, because vistas here are unique and especially captivating to me.
 I love them!
 Overwhelmed by the sheer natural beauty of the area, I can sit for hours in awe beholding the remarkable skies, fynbos, sea, and mountains.

 Living in South Africa isn’t always easy.
 When you’re here long-term, there are complicated processes – from banking to cell phones, Internet, electricity, car rentals, and accommodation.
 Life is very different from the US and at times even basic things seem absurdly complex.
 With each visit, I’m learning the ropes and becoming more patient.
-Taking trivial things too seriously can make you crazy.
+Taking trivial things too seriously makes you crazy.
 The magic of places like the Hemel-en-Aarde Valley overrides an occasional day of hassles!

 Soil and Harmony with Nature